programistka/personal-website/content/blog/elegant-development-experience-with-zsh-and-hyper-terminal/index.md

 For a complete look at my Zsh configuration, you can <Link to="https://gist.github.com/robertcoopercode/d761345c35d59c4d831bb8af0c9982d1">take a look at this gist</Link>.

-**Note:** A lot of people like to use <Link to="https://github.com/robbyrussell/oh-my-zsh">oh-my-zsh</Link> with Zsh since it facilitates the setup of themes as well as the addition of functionality through the oh-my-zsh plugin system.
-I've moved away from using oh-my-zsh as I've found that it comes along with a lot of bloat that I don't use.
+<Quote><strong>Note:</strong> A lot of people like to use <Link to="https://github.com/robbyrussell/oh-my-zsh">oh-my-zsh</Link> with Zsh since it facilitates the setup of themes as well as the addition of functionality through the oh-my-zsh plugin system.
+I've moved away from using oh-my-zsh as I've found that it comes along with a lot of bloat that I don't use.</Quote>

 ### Prompt